Some extensions of the modular method and Fermat equations of signature $(13,13,n)$: Introduction

 In \cite{BCDF}, it was shown that it is possible to get an optimal result for a family of generalized Fermat equations, specifically $x^5 + y^5 = 3 z^n$ for $n \ge 2$ an integer, using a refined modular method with the multi-Frey approach over totally real fields.
 These methods were also applied to the equation

 where $p$ is prime, but failed for $p = 7$; this failure is due to the presence of five specific Hilbert modular forms after level lowering which the authors were not able to eliminate.
 Four of the obstructing forms are newforms of weight $2$ defined over the real cubic subfield of $\Q(\zeta_{13})$, the cyclotomic field of $13$th root of unity, whose level is the unique ideal of norm $2808=2^3\cdot 3^3 \cdot 13$.
-The remaining one, which we denoted by $g$, is a newform defined over $\Q(\sqrt{13})$ of parallel weight~$2$, level $\fN = (2^3 13)$ and field of coefficients $\Q(\sqrt{2})$ appearing in \cite[Proposition 9]{BCDF}.
+The remaining one, which is the most relevant to us, is denoted by $g$; it is a newform defined over $\Q(\sqrt{13})$ of parallel weight~$2$, level $\fN = (2^3 13)$ and field of coefficients $\Q(\sqrt{2})$ appearing in \cite[Proposition 9]{BCDF}.

 The techniques in this paper provide extensions of the modular method which were initially motivated by the problem of eliminating these five obstructing forms, but are of broader applicability.
 In particular, we successfully treat the remaining case $p=7$ of equation~\eqref{fte:13-13-7}.